 The Fraternity maintains its web presence at www.sae.net, which includes a members-only section where members can search for other members, manage chapter bookkeeping and membership data and access operations documents.

-As part of the Strategic Plan, Sigma Alpha Epsilon has introduced several online certification programs to assist our members and volunteer leaders with training and educational programming.
-The online tools provide overviews of the organization as well as information tailored specifically to pledges, chapter officers or other leadership positions.
+Sigma Alpha Epsilon utilizes several online certification programs to assist our members and volunteer leaders with training and educational programming.
+The online tools provide overviews of the organization as well as information tailored specifically to certain positions or offices.

 We introduced a new section of our website for parents and families.
 Here, they can find information about Sigma Alpha Epsilon and our history as well as details about specific chapters, Q&As and ways to get involved in the organization.